-The vision for the emerging library is to become a powerful, leading library in London, providing a niche of resources in order to build intellectual leadership and offering access to invaluable information and knowledge on Shii studies and Muslim civilisations.
+The vision for the emerging library is to become a leading library in London, to provide a niche of resources to build intellectual leadership and to offer access to invaluable information and knowledge on Shii studies and Muslim civilisations.

-In the near future, the library will relocate to new facilities in King's Cross where it will become the central hub of the new AKDN complex.
-The library will continue to take a leading role in building and fostering academic and research communities while acting as a very visible representation of the intellectual currents underpinning Muslim scholarship in the 21st Century.
+Soon, the library will relocate to new facilities in King's Cross where it will become the central hub of the new Aga Khan Centre.
+The library will continue to take a leading role in building and fostering academic and research communities while serving as an amplifier of the intellectual currents underpinning Muslim scholarship in the 21st Century.

-External researchers willing to use the library should complete this form before their visit.
+External visitors willing to use the library should fill in this form before their visit.

 Monday to Friday from 9:30 am-6:30 pm

-The Library will remain closed on weekends and all public holidays.
+The Library closes on weekends and all public holidays.

 Location and Contact